CoDEPS: Online Continual Learning for Depth Estimation and Panoptic Segmentation: Technical Approach

 By revisiting target images from the past, we increase the diversity in the loss signal on the target domain and hence mitigate overfitting to the current scene.
 This further accounts for situations in which the current online image suffers from visual artifacts, e.g., overexposure.
 Similarly, revisiting samples from the source domain addresses the problem of catastrophic forgetting by ensuring that previously acquired knowledge can be preserved.
 Additionally, the annotations of the source samples enable pseudo-supervision on the target domain by exploiting cross-domain mixing strategies.
 For both the target and the source replay, we randomly draw multiple samples from the respective replay buffer and apply augmentation to stabilize the loss.
 In particular, we perform RGB histogram matching of the source images to the online target image, and all available source samples have to be selected once before repetition is allowed to ensure diverse source supervision.

-While previous works~\cite{kuznietsov2021comoda, voedisch2023continual} do not consider limitations on the size of the replay buffer, we explicitly address this challenge to closely resemble the deployment on a robotic platform, where disk storage is an important factor.
-This poses two questions: First, how to sample from $\mathcal{S}$ to construct the fixed source buffer $\mathbf{B_\mathcal{S}}$ and, second, how to update the dynamic target buffer $\mathbf{B_\mathcal{T}}$?
+Similar to previous works~\cite{aljundi2019gradient, voedisch2023covio}, we explicitly consider limitations on the size of the replay buffer to closely resemble the deployment on a robotic platform, where disk storage is an important factor.
+This poses two questions: First, how to sample from $\mathcal{S}$ to construct the fixed source buffer $\mathbf{B_\mathcal{S}}$ that is prebuilt offline and, second, how to update the dynamic target buffer $\mathbf{B_\mathcal{T}}$ during deployment?
 To construct $\mathbf{B_\mathcal{S}}$, we propose a refined version of rare class sampling (RCS)~\cite{hoyer2022daformer}.
 The frequency $f_c$ of each class $c \in \mathcal{C}$ is calculated based on the number of pixels with class $c$:

 where $H$ and $W$ denote the height and width of the images in $\mathcal{S}$ and $p_{c'} \in \mathbf{I}$ refers to a pixel with class $c'$.
 The indicator function is 1 if $c'$ equals $c$ and 0 otherwise.
 The probability of sampling a class is then given by